 This is the verse that gives many of them their foundational support for their baptism ritual.
 And yet Yeshua said nothing about baptizing in water.
 In fact when read in conjunction with His command given just a few days later about being baptized in holy spirit (ACTS 1:5) it would seem most natural to expect that He was commanding them to go and baptize all nations in holy spirit, and not in water.
 But the Church can't figure out a way to baptize new converts in spirit, so they interpret the verse to mean water baptism, which is a ceremony which they have refined and mastered.

-As a side note, I ought to comment that the ancient historian Eusebius quoted this verse in MATTHEW over twenty times in his writings, and always wrote it as "baptizing them in His name".
+As a side note, I ought to comment that the ancient historian Eusebius quoted this verse in MATTHEW over eighteen times in his writings between 300 and 360 A.D., and always wrote it as "baptizing them in His name".
 Most likely the Trinitarian recipe was added later to the original text.
 It is further curious that we never read in the Bible of anyone ever baptizing anyone else in the name of the Father, and of the Son, and of the Holy Ghost.
 The phrase is used, not once.

 - ACTS 8:36-38 And as they went on their way, they came unto a certain water: and the eunuch said, See, here is water; what doth hinder me to be baptized? [verse 37 is not in the original text] And he commanded the chariot to stand still: and they went down both into the water, both Philip and the eunuch; and he baptized him.